Cessnock, New South Wales: History

-The Wonnarua people are the Traditional Owners of the Cessnock area.
+The Wonnarua people are the traditional owners of the Cessnock area.
 Many were killed or died as a result of European diseases after colonisation.
 Others were forced onto neighbouring tribal territory and killed.
 The city of Cessnock features many Indigenous place names including Congewai, Kurri Kurri, Laguna, Nulkaba and Wollombi.

 Lying between Australia's earliest European settlements – Sydney, the Hawkesbury River and Newcastle, pastoralists commenced settlement of the land in the 1820s.
 Cessnock was named by Scottish settler John Campbell, after his grandfather's baronial Cessnock Castle in Galston, East Ayrshire, to reflect the aristocratic heritage and ambitions for this estate.
 The township of Cessnock developed from 1850, as a service centre at the junction of the Great North Road from Sydney to the Hunter Valley, with branches to Maitland and Singleton.

 The establishment of the South Maitland coalfields generated extensive land settlement between 1903 and 1923.
 The current pattern of urban development, transport routes and industrial landscape was laid at this time.
 The surveying of the Greta coal seam by Professor Edgeworth David around 1888 became the impetus for considerable social and economic change in the area with the development of the coal mining industry.

 Demographics

-According to the 2016 census of Population, there were 21,725 people in the Cessnock urban centre.
+According to the 2021 census, there were 63,632 people in the Cessnock LGA.